 The origins of the modern, ornately decorated multi-tiered wedding cake can be traced to England – the Victorian age.
 It may be here that the “birthplace” of the tradition of the wedding cake began.
 For Brits, the cake is usually a plum pudding laced with brandy that is covered with tons of marzipan and topped with delicious icing.

-The traditional Jamaica wedding cake is a baker’s delight.
+The traditional Jamaican wedding cake is a baker’s delight.
 Made of succulent fruits that are soaked for months in rich Jamaican dark rum and a sweet dessert wine – this is a fruitcake with a major punch.
 Definitely a cake to be careful of!

 The Italians celebrate their nuptials with a cake called Saint Honoré – it’s a sponge cake soaked in an almond liqueur that’s incorporated with Bigné, (profiteroles), and glazed with flavored icing.
 This is a couple’s ultimate dessert for their wedded ecstasy.